S-Cao1031/Summer-2024-ECE-597-Group8/README.md

 - Week 5: Do data analysis and visualization on all features except BOW and TF-IDF.
   - Implement the training pipeline template (based on Guo’s work), experiment a few transformers on features and TF-IDF features (using SVM).
   - Propose to change boolean type features to number count, adopt the code to this change.
+## Weilong Qian

+- Week 1: Attend seminars and ask questions
+- Week 2: Literature review&summerize
+- Week 3: Data preprocessing and extracting Keyword feature by using TF-IDF
+- Week 4: Testing the performance of Keyword feature by changing the feature number
+- Week 5:  Create instruments file for members not familiar with models

+## Mingxi Guo

+- Week 1: Attend seminars, study 597 guidelines and ask questions
+- Week 2: Literature review
+- Week 3: Feature Extraction: abnormal number
+- Week 4: modify the feature to adjust performance
+- Week 5:  implement the training template